 The Jewish War Veterans of the United States of America

 The American Jewish Veterans' Organization, is the oldest veterans group in the United States.
 It has an estimated 37,000 members.

 The National Council of Young Israel (NCYI) or Young Israel is a synagogue-based Orthodox Judaism organization in the United States with a network of affiliated "Young Israel" synagogues.
 NCYI was founded in 1912 by Rabbi Israel Friedlander and Rabbi Mordecai Kaplan to combat the wave of assimilation by Jews into secular American society.

 Jewish Policy Centre Organization

-The Jewish Policy Centre (Think Tank) is a non-profit organization that analyses foreign and domestic policies by leading scholars.
+The Jewish Policy Center (Think Tank) is a non-profit organization that analyzes foreign and domestic policies by leading scholars.
 It advocates low taxes, free trade, fiscal responsibility as well as free speech and intellectual diversity.

 Board of Progressive Jewish Education

 The Board of Progressive Education (BPJE) is the umbrella organization which provides Progressive Jewish education and the Progressive Jewish approach to education including Jewish History, Judaism, and Israel.

 The Republican Jewish Coalition (RJC) was founded in 1985 and is the unique bridge between the Jewish community and Republican decision makers.
 It ensures the needs of the Jewish people are looked after in the Republican agenda, and also has a Young Leadership program and a National Women’s Committee.

 Many Jews who are members of motorbike clubs are members of an international alliance organization called the Jewish Motorcyclists Alliance.
 Here they can coordinate their activities nationally and internationally.